raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 The web app relies on the Golang business logic packages developed to provide an API for internal requests.

-Once the web-app service is running it will be available on port 3000.
+Once the web-app service is running, it will be available on port 3000.

 http://127.0.0.1:3000/